 Also, 1,225 transplants were performed using bone marrow and 4,068 transplants used peripheral blood stem cells.”

 As mentioned previously, the registry facilitated close to 1,200 transplants in 2012, and approximately 1,100 in 2013.
 Therefore, 2014 again experienced a decline in cord blood utilization relative to the prior year, and peripheral blood stem cells again saw an increase in utilization.
 This information has been incorporated into the graph above.

 However, this trend is primarily localized to the United States and Europe.
 Within the UK, the country’s National Health System (NHS) has been working toward building an established volume of publicly donated cord blood units to have as a national inventory for medical purposes.
 Furthermore, in other countries around the world, including the UK, China, Japan, Taiwan, and France, there have been increases in cord blood transplant rates compared to prior years.

-Therefore, growth or decline in cord blood transplant rates is a geographically-dependent variable.
+Therefore, the growth or decline in cord blood transplant rates is a geographically dependent variable.